 I know it hurts your eyes, and you definitely shouldn’t stare directly into the sun, but if you can face the sun, you should.
 During the golden hour, the sun is slightly less bright to it shouldn’t hurt too much.
 With the sun fully on your face, you’re getting the best of the golden hour glow directly on you.

 If you want to take a selfie with the sun behind you, make sure it isn’t casting nasty shadows.
 You’ll also have to check the exposure levels of the image, otherwise you might end up with something too dark.
 On your phone, you can tap on the screen where you face is to focus the camera on you, not the sun.
 This way, your face will be visible, and you’ll be surrounded by a golden glowing light.

 There’s nothing worse than getting to your preferred selfie location, striking your signature pose only to find you that your phone shadow is directly across your face. *facepalm*

-You need to make sure you’ve got lots of different poses and angles ready because sometimes, the sun just hits you wrong, then you’ve got a cringy hand shadow across your perfect pouty smize.
+You need to make sure you’ve got lots of different poses and angles ready because sometimes, the sun just hits you wrong, then you’ve got a cringey hand shadow across your pouty smize.
 Practice taking pictures from slightly below.
 This is not only a very flattering angle in all lights, but the sun shouldn’t cast a shadow across your face if the camera is beneath you.

 6) Wear sunscreen

 Another way to protect from the sun is to wear sunglasses between shots.
 Unless you want sunglasses in the photo, of course.
-But looking towards the sun for an hour could also damage your eyesight, so make sure you are protecting your skin and your eyes.
+But looking toward the sun for an hour could also damage your eyesight, so make sure you are protecting your skin and your eyes.

-The whole point of the Golden Hour is to get a natural, chilled kinda vibe.
+The whole point of the golden hour is to get a natural, chilled kinda vibe.
 You’ll totally miss it if you look stressed and moody.
 So, enjoy the sunlight, maybe throw on a chill Spotify playlist and let the magic happen.